ndrfrr/hist-count/README.md

 # hist-count
-Project about diachrony and even recognition in historical text
+Project about diachrony and event recognition in historical text